goughjo03/library-prototype/README.md

 # Module Federation Shared Library Prototype

+This repo provides basic config for the following:

 - Storybook
-- Typescript
+- Providing type definitions that can be used by hosts
-- Jest
+- Jest (unit testing)

+Tools:

+- This project uses [pnpm](https://pnpm.io) as a node package manager
+- This project uses [asdf](https://asdf-vm.com) to manage software versions, e.g. node version

 ## Getting type definitions